BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 The target is immediately paralysed.
 It is knocked Prone and may do nothing until it recovers, including using Active special rules.
 The target may make no Duel rolls and will automatically lose any Duels it takes part in unless joined by a friendly model.

-**Channelled** â€“ At the end of each turn that the target remains Paralysed, they suffer one Strength 5 hit.
+**Channelled** — At the end of each turn that the target remains Paralysed, they suffer one Strength 5 hit.

 #### PROTECTION OF THE VALAR